caam37830/default-project/midterm_checkpoint.md

 4. If your variation uses a model or idea from a paper or website, include any references

 If you have specific questions for the course staff, please also list them for each model.

+## Evaluation

+90% of the checkpoint grade will be shared by members of your teams.
+This will consist of:
+* 40% code (quality, correctness, etc.)
+* 50% preliminary report

+10% of the checkpoint grade will be based on teammate evaluations.
+These evaluations will be kept confidential.
+If you believe your score to be unfair, you can reach out to the instruction staff.
+We will look at git logs/history if we need to resolve any disputes.